DIVINE WORD COLLEGE

 If a student or employee believes a student is missing, they are instructed to report the missing student to the President or Dean of Students immediately.
-If it is determined that the student is missing, the President or Dean of Students will contact local law enforcement officials immediately.
-The President will then contact the student’s emergency contact person.
+If it is determined that the student is missing, the President or Dean of Students will call local law enforcement officials immediately.
+The President will then inform the student’s contact person.

 Divine Word College regulations comply with the Drug-Free Schools and Communities Act of 1989 requiring documentation of services and awareness for drug-free schools and communities.
 The College complies as defined in schedules “I” through ”V” of Section 202 of the “Controlled Substances Act” (21 U.S.C.
 812) and as further defined by regulations 21 CFR 1300.11 through 1300.15.